The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Introduction

 \subsection{Pretty Good Transfer}

-In most scenarios where coupling strengths can be engineered, perfect transfer is possible, and that is essentially the end of the discussion.
-However, we will see that perfect transfer for the field-free Heisenberg model is impossible, at which point the concept of arbitrarily accurate state transfer becomes interesting.
-This has been formalised as `pretty good transfer', wherein it is required that for any amount of error $\epsilon>0$, there should exist a time $t_\epsilon>0$ such that the fidelity satisfies
+In most scenarios where coupling strengths can be engineered, perfect transfer is possible, and the only discussion that can remain is whether high quality transfer can be realised at shorter times.
+However, we will see that perfect transfer for the field-free Heisenberg model is impossible, which leaves a broad spectrum of possibilities.
+Is high quality transfer possible?
+How long does it take?
+A limiting case is arbitrarily accurate state transfer.
+This has been formalised as `pretty good transfer', wherein it is required that for any error $\epsilon>0$, there should exist a time $t_\epsilon>0$ such that the fidelity satisfies

 A characterisation of pretty good transfer was given in \cite{banchi2017}, and is here adapted to the specific scenario:

 \begin{lemma} End-to-end pretty good state transfer can be achieved in a nearest-neighbour coupled chain with positive couplings $J_n>0$ if and only if (i) the matrix describing the single excitation subspace is centrosymmetric; and (ii) for all sets of integers $\{l_i\}$ such that $\sum_il_i\lambda_i=0$ and $\sum_{i}l_{2i}$ is odd, $\sum_il_i\neq 0$. \end{lemma}